marko-js/marko/packages/marko/docs/vite.md

 app.get("/", async (req, res) => {
   const template = (await loadTemplate()).default;
-  // When the template is loaded, it will automaticall have `vite` assets inlined. template.render({ hello: "world" }, res);
+  // When the template is loaded, it will automatically have `vite` assets inlined. template.render({ hello: "world" }, res);
 );